dairi256/Universal-Interpreter/README.md

 ### Project Scope

 The scope of this project is ambitious, but I'm committed to doing my best to bring it to life.
+I feel that this project would bring a lot of convenience to myself and other's lives.
+I hope that people would feel this way when the final version releases and if it hopefully works.

 ### Code Availability